 The Problems in Schools Questionnaire and the Problems at Work Questionnaire were developed using the same format and the same basic concept.
 Each assesses whether individuals in a position of authority, whose job is, in part, to motivate others, tend to be oriented toward controlling the behavior of those others versus supporting their autonomy.
 The Problems in Schools Questionnaire (PIS) assesses whether teachers tend to be controlling versus autonomy supportive with their students.
 The Problems at Work Questionnaire (PAW) assesses whether managers tend to be controlling versus autonomy supportive with their employees.
 The measures are composed of eight vignettes, each of which is followed by four items.
 The four items following each vignette represent four different behavioral options for dealing with the problem that is posed in the vignette: one is Highly Autonomy Supportive (HA), one is Moderately Autonomy Supportive (MA), one is Moderately Controlling (MC), and one is Highly Controlling (HC).
 Respondents rate the degree of appropriateness of each of the four options (on a seven-point scale) for each of the eight situations.
 Thus, there are a total of 32 ratings.

-These scales are believed to measure a relatively stable orientation in adults toward their approach to motivating others; in other words, it is believed to reflect an individual difference variable in the motivators.
+This scales are believed to measure a relatively stable orientation in adults toward their approach to motivating others; in other words, it is believed to reflect an individual difference variable in the motivators.
 The responses are in terms of behavioral options, but these are believed to reflect characteristics of the respondent.

-The Problems in Schools Questionnaire (PIS)
+Description of The Problems in Schools Questionnaire (PIS)

 The PIS was designed for use in schools, with teachers completing the scale about their own orientation toward motivating students, and the studies by Deci, Schwartz, Sheinman, and Ryan (1981) validated the scale for use in that way.
 It has also been used with parents, who report on their approach to motivating their children.

-The Problems at Work Questionnaire (PAW)
+Description of The Problems at Work Questionnaire (PAW)

 The PAW was designed for managers and was validated in a study by Deci, Connell, and Ryan (1989).
 The study indicated, for example, that managers who were oriented more toward supporting their subordinates autonomy had subordinates who were more satisfied with their jobs and had a higher level of trust in the organization.